xooca/simple_agents/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details (assuming MIT, please update if different).
+This project is licensed under the MIT License - see the LICENSE file for details .
 ```